-In bodybuilding circles, Jack3d and OxyElite are practically household names.
+In bodybuilding circles, Jack3d and OxyElite are household names.
 Now the US Army removed both supplements from stores in military bases, as two soldiers died from heart attacks after using them.

 The main ingredient in these supplements is dimethylamylamine (DMAA), a stimulant related to amphetamine and ephedrine.